XiangGuo1992/ORCL_VR_EyeTracking/README.md

 output_dir = 'C:/github/ORCL_VR_EyeTracking/Data/EyeTrakcing/TobiiProPython'
 ```

  ### Unity SDK

 To start with, read the document from Tobii Pro SDK (http://developer.tobiipro.com/unity.html) and download the [Tobii Pro SDK for Unity](https://www.tobiipro.com/product-listing/tobii-pro-sdk/#Download).

 1. Create a new project, or open an existing project, in Unity.

 2. Select *Assets > Import Package > Custom Package...* from the main menu, or by right-clicking in the Project window.

 3. Browse to the downloaded Tobii Pro SDK, named with TobiiPro.SDK.Unity.Windows.

 4. In the next dialog, select to import all files.

 5. In the project window, Drag and drop the "TobiiPro\VR\Prefabs\[VREyeTracker]" prefab into the scene and in the inspector, select '**Subscribe To Gaze**'. ![prefab](img\prefabs.jpg)

 6. (*Not required*) Drag and drop the "TobiiPro\VR\Prefabs\[VRCalibration]" prefab into the scene.
 Select the [VRCalibration] prefab and in the inspector, select a key to be used to start a calibration.

 7. Drag and drop the "TobiiPro\VR\Prefabs\[VRSaveData]" prefab into the scene.
-Select the [VRSaveData] prefab and in the inspector, select a key to be used to start and stop saving data.
+Select the [VRSaveData] prefab and in the inspector, select a key to be used to start and stop saving data, select 'Save Data/Save Unity Data/Save Raw Data'.

-8. Play the scene, the save data
+8. Play the scene, the saved XML data can be found in the "Data" folder in the project root.
+Press the save data key selected earlier to stop and save data.

+   More details can be found in the [readme.txt](readme.txt) in this repository.

+## Video Recording